scylaac/la-abi-specs/README.md

 ## Releases

-The latest ABI documentation releases are availale at https://github.com/loongson/la-abi-specs and are licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0) License.
+The latest ABI documentation releases are available at https://github.com/loongson/la-abi-specs and are licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0) License.